-This glossary defines every term you’ll encounter while building, deploying, or researching autonomous prediction market agents.
+This glossary defines 130+ terms across the prediction market agent ecosystem — from trading fundamentals and wallet infrastructure to agent types, marketplace commerce, pricing models, and trust verification.
 Terms are organized by category, with cross-references to related entries and links to the AgentBets guides that cover each concept in depth.

 If you’re looking for a specific term, use your browser’s search (Ctrl+F / Cmd+F) or your agent’s text search.